StackGuardian/sg-sdk-go/README.md

 # StackGuardian SDK For Go (sg-sdk-go)
 `sg-sdk-go` is the StackGuardian SDK for the Go Programming language.

-_**DISCLAIMER:** The StackGuardian SDK for Go is currently in pre-release mode and is intended to be used with StackGuardian test servers and not in production environments_.

 The SG SDK requires a minimum version of `Go 1.19`.

 Check out the notes in the release for information about the latest bug fixes, updates and features added to the SDK.